 WATER KEFIR: RINSE, REST, RECOVER

 Water kefir is a delicious and refreshing drink, loaded with probiotics and easy to make.
-At times, problems can occur when the grains are stressed from overcrowding, excessive minerals, lack of nutrients, or contamination:
+At times, problems can occur when the water kefir grains are stressed from overcrowding, excessive minerals, lack of nutrients, or contamination:

 - Slimy grains